drug-design/course/docs/chapters/stereochemistry.md

 #### Example 3 of Chiral Molecule

-A molecule is chiral if it cannot be superimposed on its mirror image.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='stereochemistry/example-3-chiral-molecule-7d4663c7'><i class='fa fa-play' aria-hidden='true'></i></button>A molecule is chiral if it cannot be superimposed on its mirror image.
 This situation occurs with allene compounds that exist as enantiomers.
 The two isomers are called "plus" (+) or "minus" (-) based on the following convention: ligands with the higher rank are identified on both ends of the allenic fragment and the molecule is viewed along the allenic direction.
 If the higher ranked ligands appear clockwise the allene is assigned with the (+) notation, and if they appear counterclockwise the molecule will be assigned (-).
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ligands]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[enantiomer]: Enantiomers are pairs of stereoisomers that are mirror images of one other